WandLZhang/fast-science-0-stellar-engine/README.md

 - DNS centralized in hub with peering zones in spokes
 - Transitive routing between spokes via NCC (if needed)

-### Option B: NVA with Traffic Inspection (IL5/FedRAMP High)
+### Option B: NVA with Traffic Inspection

-**Best for:** IL5 military research, FedRAMP High compliance requiring centralized traffic inspection.
+**Best for:** Deployments that require Layer 7 inspection / IPS for North-South or East-West traffic — regardless of compliance regime.
+If your ATO or security team does not mandate inline L7 inspection, use NCC instead.

 Uses Network Virtual Appliances (NVAs) to inspect all traffic between spokes and before internet egress.
-More complex but provides deep packet inspection.

-**Directory:** `fast/stages-aw/2-networking-a-fedramp-high/` or `fast/stages-aw/2-networking-b-il5-ngfw/`
+Two sub-options:
+- **Linux NVA** (`2-networking-a-fedramp-high/`): COS-based iptables router — forwards and masquerades traffic but provides no inspection.
+Use as a starting point or replace with a commercial appliance.
+- **Palo Alto NGFW** (`2-networking-b-il5-ngfw/`): Deploys VM-Series instances with a minimal bootstrap config (allow-all-outbound, one NAT rule).
+No Panorama/SCM connection is configured.

 See the [NVA networking documentation](fast/stages-aw/2-networking-a-fedramp-high/README.md) for the full hub-and-spoke-with-NVA architecture.

+> **Day 2 (NVA only):** Terraform deploys the NVA infrastructure but not production firewall policy.
+After `terraform apply`, you must connect to your management plane (Panorama, Strata Cloud Manager, or equivalent) to push security profiles, replace the allow-all rule, configure threat prevention / URL filtering / decryption, add license auth codes, and set up log forwarding.

 ### Steps (both topologies)